aneyzberg/blocipedia/README.md

 ## Creating a Blocipedia site for project #2

 #need to create application.yml file using figaro to hide application username and password
 #use application.example.yml as outline.
+#environment variable for stripe integration are in locales/application.yml
 f

 == README